ssshake/basic-node-mvc/README.md

 I don't want to think about this stuff every time I start a new project.

-I don't want to untangle a mess every time I skip this step in the interest of spiking on something, only to find out it's a keeper.
+I don't want to untangle a mess every time I skip this step in favor of spiking on something.

 I don't want to spend much time doing set up when I just want to try an idea out.